OUR HERITAGE

 At Bothy Distillery, we honour this untamed past while shaping the future.
-With deep respect for tradition and a spirit of innovation, our whisky bridges centuries—capturing the essence of the glen in every cask.
+With deep respect for tradition and a spirit of innovation, our whisky bridges centuries .

 APRIL 1887